marisaKoe/bootstrappingWithNoise/README.md

 # bootstrappingWithNoise
-Bootstrapping with noise for the evaluation of distance based concept trees

 In this program the approach of bootstrapping with noise to evaluate the distance-based concept trees described in chapter 4.1.4. in Köllner (to appear) is coded.